xMIL: Insightful Explanations for Multiple Instance Learning in Histopathology: Appendix

 We utilize the area under the precision-recall curve (AUPRC) to account for potential imbalances.
 Our AUPRC-2 metric can be interpreted as the one-vs-all AUPRC score for detecting positive and negative instances.
 It becomes $1$ if all instances with positive / negative evidence have been assigned the highest / lowest evidence scores.
 For each dataset and explanation method, we computed the AUPRC-2 across all classes and test bags and report the average score.

 \textbf{Experimental details.} Instead of training end-to-end MIL models, we obtained feature vectors with 512 dimensions for each MNIST image via a ResNet18 model pre-trained on Imagenet from the TorchVision library \cite{torchvision2016}.
 For each bag, we first sampled a subset of numbers, where each number was selected with a probability of 0.5, and then randomly drew 30 MNIST feature vectors from this subset.
 We used 2,000 bags for training, 500 for validation, and 1,000 for testing.
 We trained AttnMIL and TransMIL models with a learning rate of 0.0001 for a maximum of 1000 and 200 epochs for AttnMIL and TransMIL, respectively.
 We finally selected the model with the lowest validation loss.
-We repeated each model training 10 times and report means and standard deviations across repetitions.
-All experiments were run on single CPUs in less than 5 hours.
+We repeated each model training 30 times and report means and standard deviations across repetitions.
+Each experiment with its repetitions was run on single CPUs in less than 24 hours, respectively.
+We used the same setting for training AddMIL, but with an Adam optimizer as in the original paper \cite{javed2022additivemil}.

-\subsection{Histopathology experiments: data and training details}
+\subsection{Histopathology experiments: Data and training details}

 \textbf{Dataset details.} We downloaded TCGA HNSC, LUAD, and LUSC datasets from TCGA website.
 The HPV status of HNSC dataset and the TP53 mutations of LUAD dataset were downloaded from cBioPortal \cite{cerami2012cbio, gao2013integrative, de2023analysis}.
 We applied the following splits. \begin{itemize}[leftmargin=9pt] \item CAMELYON16: We used the pre-defined test set of 130 slides, and randomly split the remaining slides into 230 for training and 40 for validation. \item NSCLC: As in previous works \cite{shao2021transmil, javed2022additivemil}, we randomly split the slides into 60\% training, 15\% validation, and 25\% test data. \item HNSC HPV: Due to the low number of HPV-positive samples, we uniformly split the dataset into three cross-validation folds like in previous work \cite{bilal2023aggregation}. \item LUAD TP53: We randomly split the slides into 60\% training, 15\% validation, and 25\% test data. \end{itemize}